 The Great Pacific Airshow

-3rd annual show line-up will feature the USAF Thunderbirds, in what is sure to be a spectacular event.
+4th annual show line-up will feature the Snowbirds and others, in what is sure to be a spectacular event.
 The Huntington Beach Airshow is free to the public with a large event footprint spanning Huntington City Beach from Seapoint to Beach Boulevard.
 Make it a day down at the beach and grab a bonfire pit to cook out while watching the show.
 Or grab a bite to eat at restaurants like Duke's, Sandy's that are right by the Huntington Beach Pier or Jack's and Zack's that are right by the viewing area of the airshow.
 Parking will be available but is limited, and any frequent questions about the show can be found here.
-In addition, there will be RV parking and VIP tickets available.

 Show center is located across Pacific Coast Highway- across from The Waterfront Beach Resort, a Hilton Hotel.
 Anywhere along the beach north or south of this location will be a terrific spot to view the show.

 - Beach guests should anticipate little to no shade.
 Bring a beach umbrella if you need a shaded area.